Learning and balancing unknown loads in large-scale systems: Model description

-This control rule depends on a positive parameter $\alpha_n \in (0, 1)$ and the same state information as the load balancing policy described above.
-The time-dependent threshold is denoted $\ell_n$ and takes values on the non-negative multiples of $\Delta$; we also define $h_n \defeq \ell_n + \Delta$ for brevity.
-The dispatcher adjusts the threshold only at certain arrival epochs.
-Specifically, when an arrival occurs, the control rule acts under the following circumstances. \begin{itemize} \item If the fraction of server pools having at least $\ell_n$ tasks is smaller than or equal to $\alpha_n$ right before the arrival, then the threshold is decreased $\Delta$ units once the new task has been dispatched.
+The dispatching rule described in Section \ref{sub: dispatching rule} aims at maintaining the number of tasks at each server pool between $\ell_n$ and $h_n$.
+An alternative learning scheme for finding the optimal threshold value consists of adjusting the threshold in the appropriate direction whenever the objective of the dispatching rule is violated.
+This more refined scheme is parameterized by $\alpha_n \in (0, 1)$ and uses the same state information as the dispatching rule.
+In this scheme, the time-dependent threshold takes values on the non-negative multiples of $\Delta$ and is adjusted in steps of $\Delta$ units at certain arrival epochs.
+Specifically, when an arrival occurs, the refined learning scheme acts under the following circumstances. \begin{itemize} \item If the fraction of server pools having at least $\ell_n$ tasks is smaller than or equal to $\alpha_n$ right before the arrival, then the threshold is decreased $\Delta$ units once the new task has been dispatched.

-\item If the number of server pools having at least $h_n$ tasks is larger than or equal to $n - 1$ right before the arrival, then the threshold is increased $\Delta$ units right after dispatching the new task. \end{itemize}
+\item If all the server pools have at least $\ell_n$ tasks and the number of server pools with at least $h_n$ tasks is larger than or equal to $n - 1$ right before the arrival, then the threshold is increased $\Delta$ units right after dispatching the task that has just arrived. \end{itemize}

-Observe that, eventually, the threshold is such that the number of server pools with at least $h_n$ tasks is smaller than or equal to $n - 1$ at all times; depending on the initial state of the system, this property may hold from time zero or after a certain number of arrivals.
-Once this property is in force, incoming tasks are always sent to server pools with at most $h_n -1 $ tasks.

-When the threshold changes, all server pools have to be notified of its new value and the state information stored at the dispatcher must be updated.
-The required exchange of information takes place after the last task has been dispatched, so it does not delay the execution of tasks nor contribute to tasks queueing at the dispatcher.
-Naturally, threshold updates will occur if the demand for service exhibits large variations.
-We will prove, however, that the threshold remains constant and nearly optimal during intervals of time where these variations are bounded by $\Delta$.
-In fact, the threshold is optimal during these intervals provided that $\Delta = 1$ and the degree of optimality decreases with $\Delta$, while the tolerance to demand fluctuations increases.
-Thus, the parameter $\Delta$ regulates a tradeoff between optimality and stability of the threshold.